 Click on an offering mode for more details.

 This dissertation unit extends over the three year duration of the Doctor of Clinical Dentistry course.
 The research and dissertation foster the development of research skills in the area of endodontics while under supervision.
 It provides students with experience and practice in defining a clear research question, preparing a formal research proposal, conducting a review of a body of scientific literature and formal writing at a professional standard.

 - 30 points

-- Students are able to (1) undertake a research project and write a dissertation in a research area of their choice that is relevant to their clinical specialty and training and that has been approved by their supervisor (students are encouraged to undertake research projects that are suitable for publication in the professional literature); (2) identify the aim(s) of the research project; (3) broadly sketch the context within which the research is located; (4) review the relevant literature; (5) identify how the research was performed and how the data were collected and analysed [this is assessed by external examiners and results are recorded as an Ungraded Pass (UP) or Ungraded Fail (UF)]; and (6) and discuss the results in the context of clinical practice, further research and the literature in general.
+Students are able to (1) undertake a research project and write a dissertation in a research area of their choice that is relevant to their clinical specialty and training and that has been approved by their supervisor (students are encouraged to undertake research projects that are suitable for publication in the professional literature); (2) identify the aim(s) of the research project; (3) broadly sketch the context within which the research is located; (4) review the relevant literature; (5) identify how the research was performed and how the data were collected and analysed [this is assessed by external examiners and results are recorded as a mark; and (6) discuss the results in the context of clinical practice, further research and the literature in general.